California elections officials order Republicans to remove illegal ballot drop boxes

 The secretary of state's office is still investigating how many of these boxes appeared over the weekend and how many voters used them.
 Padilla said all eligible ballots that arrive at county elections offices with "appropriate measures that are taken to ensure the integrity of that vote" will be processed and counted.

-Meanwhile the state Republican Party did not respond when asked if it would comply with the cease-and-desist order by the Thursday deadline.
+The state Republican Party did not immediately respond when asked if it would comply with the cease-and-desist order by the Thursday deadline, but Barajas, the state party spokesman, later told CBS Sacramento that the operations would continue — albeit with the word "official" removed from the ballot boxes.

+"We're going to continue our ballot harvesting programs," Barajas said.
+Asked by CBS Sacramento why the Republican Party had labeled their private ballot drop boxes "official" in the first place, he said he "would contemplate there might be a distinction if we put a ballot box outside here, on the street in the corner, but these are boxes that are inside places of businesses."

+Barajas said the California Republican Party would remove the word "official," but would not remove the boxes themselves.
+He said they could even add more of the boxes at additional locations including gun stores and churches across the state.

 In Orange County, home of the 48th Congressional District, a competitive race is shaping up between Democratic incumbent Harley Rouda and Republican Michele Steel.
 County Registrar of Voters Neal Kelley told CBS News that at least six boxes were reported over the weekend, and he believed all had been removed by Monday afternoon.